 As you know website design is an ongoing process.
 Your goals and your audience will change.
 However, you can always come back and run this exercise as many times as you need and adjust your pages.

-It is important to keep an open communication channel with your audience so you can track the evolution in their behavior and interests.
+It is important to keep an open communication channel with your audience so you can track how their behavior and interests evolve over time.
 They are your primary source of feedback and guidance for your business plans.